Tilmann Leisegang was on research visit to the SCTMS

 Combining topological methods, bond valence site energies, high-performance supercomputing and density functional theory-based calculations, the Battery Materials database project provides an open-access to known and newly predicted ion-conducting crystalline materials and their properties.
 In this context, the search for novel aluminum, magnesium, and zinc ion conductors was started and a joint contribution for the upcoming 25th IUCr Congress was submitted.

-In order to experimentally verify the jointly predicted aluminum-ion battery cathode materials, a joint German-Russian project proposal on novel MOF-based cathode materials for high valent mobile ions was completed and also submitted during the visit.
+In order to experimentally verify the jointly predicted aluminium-ion battery cathode materials, a joint German-Russian project proposal on novel MOF-based cathode materials for high valent mobile ions was completed and also submitted during the visit.

 From February 10 to 20, Darya Semykina and Alexander Shindrov, members of the Group for Materials for Lithium-Ion Batteries of the Institute of Solid-State Chemistry and Mechanochemistry of the Siberian Branch of the Russian Academy of Sciences (ISSC SB RAS, Novosibirsk), also visited the SCTMS.
 Both are experienced researchers in the field of lithium and sodium ion batteries and impedance spectroscopy.
 A cooperation in the field of aluminum-ion conductors has been started.